Family Nurse Practitioner, Primary Care Certificate

 Refer to the Certification, State Board, and National Board Exams section for important program disclosure information.

 Note: the Family Nurse Practitioner, Primary Care Certificate program is not available in all states.
-Refer to the State Approvals section for details.
+Refer to Program Availability Information for details.

 Clinical Practice Experience